tock/libtock-c/README.md

 2. Optional: libtock-c also includes support for building for ***RISC-V targets***.
 These are not included by default since obtaining the toolchain can be difficult (as of July 2022).
-You will need a `riscv64-unknown-elf` GCC toolchain that supports rv32 targets as well (i.e. is compiled with multilib support).
+You will need a RISC-V toolchain that supports rv32 targets (64 bit toolchains support rv32 if compiled with multilib support).
+Some toolchains that can work:

+   - riscv64-none-elf
+   - riscv32-none-elf
+   - riscv64-elf
+   - riscv64-unknown-elf
+   - riscv32-unknown-elf

    To actually build for the RISC-V targets, add `RISCV=1` to the make command: